StackOverflowMATLABchat/NeuralNetPlayground/README.md

 #### Which dataset do you want to use?

 This is a dropdown menu that allows you to choose which dataset you would like the Neural Network to work on, whether you are using regression or binary classification.
-The data are two-dimensional and are generated randomly within a dynamic range of `[-1.1, 1.1]` for both dimensions.
-Values that are positive belong to one label and values that are negative belong to another.
+The data are two-dimensional and are generated randomly within a dynamic range of `[-6, +6]` for both dimensions.
+A 2D point that is considered positive belongs to one label and values that are negative belong to another.
 Points that are orange denote negative labels and points that are blue denote positive labels.

 You may choose from one of four possible datasets:

 ##### Circle

-A dataset where one points belonging to one label are within some radius of a circle and the other label is within a larger radius but do not intersect with any points in the smaller radius of points.
+A dataset where one set of points belonging to one label are within some radius of a circle and the other set of points belong to a label within a larger radius but do not intersect with any points in the smaller radius of points.
 Below is such an example:

 <img src = "http://i.stack.imgur.com/y269P.png" style width="50%">